RamyAllam/RsyncHero/README.md

 # Intoduction
-RsyncHero is ennhanced backup solution, It works on developing, speeding and optimizing the backup process using Rsync.
+RsyncHero is an ennhanced backup solution for Linux machines, It works on developing, speeding and optimizing the backup process using Rsync.

 # Requirements
 - Python3